isx45128227/MongoVsPostgres/documentacio.md

     `-bash-4.3$ psql`

-* Once we have entered to Postgres, we can import the database structure using the [script](https://github.com/isx45128227/MongoVsPostgres/blob/master/Postgres/twitterhashtags.sql).
+* Once we have entered to Postgres, we can import the database structure using the [script](https://github.com/isx45128227/MongoVsPostgres/blob/master/Postgres/twitterhashtags.sql) from /tmp.

     `postgres=# \i /tmp/twitterhashtags.sql;`